 Rationale

-Obesity is a complex multifactorial chronic disease that develops from social, behavioural, physiological, and metabolic interactions.
-It is a risk factor for a wide range of serious illnesses.
+Obesity is a chronic multifactorial disease that is complex and progressive.
+It develops from social, behavioural, physiologic, and metabolic interactions.
+Characterized by dysfunctional or excess adipose tissue that impairs health, obesity is a risk factor for a wide range of serious illnesses.

 Causal Conditions

-- Neuroendocrine (e.g., hypothyroidism, Cushing syndrome, polycystic ovarian syndrome)
+- Neuroendocrine factors (e.g., hypothyroidism, Cushing syndrome, polycystic ovary syndrome)

 - Epigenetic